 Any disease that can jump from pets to people is famous, and toxoplasmosis is no exception.
-But that doesn’t mean everyone understands how it works.
+But that does not mean everyone understands how it works.

 Like how many cats get it and how they pass it on.
-Or how to stay safe, especially if you’re pregnant.
-And the disease in cats and dogs themselves.
-We’ll cover all these here.
+Or how to stay safe, especially if you are pregnant.
+And the disease itself in cats and dogs.
+We cover all these here.

 The Toxoplasma Life Cycle

 An understanding of the toxoplasma life cycle is essential to know how to prevent it in cats and people.
 The picture above, while a gross simplification, is a good place to start.

 Toxoplasma gondii has basically two life cycles: one in cats that creates small egg-like oocysts, and one that creates tissue cysts in everyone else.
 It starts when an infected cat passes oocysts in their faeces into the environment.

 These eggs can survive for months and end up being eaten by any variety of animals.
 In the new host, they hatch and multiply inside the cells until they form tissue cysts, especially in muscle and nervous tissue.
 There are three outcomes depending on the species involved:

 - If the eggs were ingested directly by humans they will cause infection and tissue cysts